GregHilston/7kfans/README.md

 - [Nix](https://nixos.org/download.html) with flakes enabled
 - macOS (tested on macOS with Apple Silicon)

-## Getting the Source Code
+## Getting the Source Code and Music

 1. Download the official source code from **https://7kfans.com/download/**
+2. Download the music files from **https://7kfans.com/download/** (e.g., `7kaa-music-2.15.tar.bz2`)
-2. Extract the downloaded archive (e.g., `7kaa-2.15.6.tar.gz`)
+3. Extract the downloaded source archive (e.g., `7kaa-2.15.6.tar.gz`)
-3. Copy the `flake.nix` file from this repository into the extracted source directory
+4. Copy the `flake.nix` file from this repository into the extracted source directory

 ## Build Instructions